implicitly-awesome/exop/README.md

 It is possible to coerce a parameter before the contract validation, all validation checks will be invoked on coerced parameter value.
-Since coercion changes a parameter before any validation has been invoked, defaults values are resolved (with `:default` option) before the coercion.
+Since coercion changes a parameter before any validation has been invoked, default values are resolved (with `:default` option) before the coercion.
-So, the flow looks like this: `Resolve param default value -> Coerce -> Validate coerced`
+The flow looks like: `Resolve param default value -> Coerce -> Validate coerced`

 ```elixir
 parameter :some_param, default: 1, numericality: %{greater_than: 0}, coerce_with: &__MODULE__.coerce/1